IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Class_7_Video_Narration.md

 ## Slide 12: Completion gate

-Before release, you have completed the preparation gate when you can explain: why the controller belongs on shellhost rather than an SSH gateway or ordinary worker allocation; why every scientific task must pass through Slurm; why NXF_WORK must remain on persistent shared project storage; when explicit /local task scratch helps and how declared outputs return; why workers use Apptainer but do not require Java or Nextflow; and which pipeline revision, parameters, trace, report, image digests, checksums, and Slurm identifiers belong in retained provenance.
-After RCC releases rcc-nextflow, complete the live gate with the bounded synthetic example and confirm that its second run reuses completed work.
+Before release, you have completed the preparation gate when you can explain: why the controller runs on an interactive node (shellhost), never an SSH gateway or worker allocation; why every scientific task goes through Slurm; why NXF_WORK stays on persistent shared project storage; when /local task scratch helps and how outputs return; why workers need Apptainer, but not Java or Nextflow; and which revisions, parameters, reports, image digests, checksums, and Slurm IDs form retained provenance.
+After RCC releases rcc-nextflow, run the bounded synthetic example and verify that -resume reuses completed work.